Kitware/vtk-js/Sources/Interaction/Widgets/AbstractWidget/api.md

 ## listenEvents()

-Virtual method, needs to be overrides in derived class.
+Attaches interactor events to callbacks.
+Events are defined in vtkRenderWindowInteractor.handledEvents, and callbacks need to be formatted as handle${eventToHandle} and implemented in derived classes.
-It defined which methods will be invoked for each event (see vtkHandleWidget)
+example: handleMouseMove, handleLeftButtonPress...

 ## render()